Délcia Muafeca

 HIGHLIGHTS AND CHALLENGES IN SWITZERLAND

-Some highlights include trips to Paris, where I saw the amazing Eiffel Tower; Milan and seeing its stunning cathedral; hiking in the snow in Pontresina; seeing the Rheinfall, such an amazing place, as well as Parpaner Rothorn.
+Some highlights of my time in Switzerland include the opportunity to do my internship at one of the country’s top media agencies, Mediaschneider, and be part of a pitch presentation, as well as staying with a wonderful Swiss family, the Brünings.
+I also had the chance to travel to places such as Paris, where I saw the amazing Eiffel Tower; Milan and seeing its stunning cathedral; hiking in the snow in Pontresina; seeing the Rheinfall, such an amazing place, as well as Parpaner Rothorn.

 Meeting people from different countries and cultures was also important to me.
 It helped me grow as a person and broadened my perspective.